Best High School Classes for Engineering College

 AP Exam Score for College Credit

 A high score on the AP exam for the higher level AP courses (AP Calculus BC, AP Physics C) often allows students to skip the first course in college.
-Engineering colleges may be more strict than less technical programs when it comes to accepting AP exam grades for course credit.
+But that might not be the best plan!

 That doesn't mean that taking the AP exams doesn't have value for an aspiring engineering student!
 Just studying for the AP exam and learning to solve problems in the ways required by the scoring guidelines prepares students for college coursework.